 Apply for an E-Games & Entertainment Hall Equipment Trading License in Dubai

 Dubai's entertainment and gaming sector is expanding rapidly, with the UAE gaming market projected to surpass USD 1 billion by 2025, creating strong commercial demand for specialised equipment suppliers.
-Obtaining an E-Games and Entertainment Hall Equipment Trading Licence (Activity Code 4649.23) at Dubai South Business Hub Free Zone gives traders a compliant, strategically located base to import, distribute, and re-export gaming and amusement hall equipment across the region.
+Obtaining an E-Games and Entertainment Hall Equipment Trading License (Activity Code 4649.23) at Dubai South Business Hub Free Zone gives traders a compliant, strategically located base to import, distribute, and re-export gaming and amusement hall equipment across the region.

 Key Stats at a Glance